Wes Streeting: NHS

-LGBT issues
+LGBTQ issues

-Streeting has strongly criticised those campaigning against same-sex relationship education in schools.
-When asked if transgender women can be women on a Talkradio interview show in 2024, he was applauded by Julia Hartley-Brewer for his response, stating: "Men have penises, women have vaginas; here ends my biology lesson."
+In 2019, Streeting criticised those campaigning against same-sex relationship education in schools.

-In January 2024, Streeting voiced his support for putting transgender hospital patients in their own, separate, ward.
-In the months leading up to the 2024 general election, Streeting also faced criticism from the LGBT community for saying that he regrets once saying that "trans women are women, trans men are men".
-He has also said it was wrong to claim that gender-critical feminists are "bigoted", and apologised to Canterbury MP Rosie Duffield, who has become known for her gender-critical views.
-After the 2024 general election, Streeting defended and upheld the previous Conservative Government's ban on private prescriptions of puberty blockers exclusively for transgender youth, and announced an indefinite ban of puberty blocker prescriptions for transgender under-18s in both the NHS and private sector in December of the same year.
+Previously supportive of trans rights and stating that "trans women are women, trans men are men", in January 2024, he supported hospital wards separated by sex recorded at birth, with separate accommodation for transgender patients.
+When asked if transgender women are women on a Talkradio interview show in May 2024, he said: "Men have penises, women have vaginas; here ends my biology lesson."
+He has also said it was wrong to claim that people who believe sex is biologically fixed, such as Labour MP Rosie Duffield, are "bigoted", and apologised to Duffield for previously criticising her views.
+After the 2024 general election, Streeting defended and extended the previous Conservative government's ban on prescriptions of puberty blockers to transgender youth, and announced an indefinite ban of puberty blocker prescriptions for transgender under-18s in both the NHS and private sector in December of the same year.

-In February 2025, it was revealed by QueerAF that Streeting had met with members of Bayswater Support Group.
-The group is known for its extreme anti-trans positions, promoting the conversion therapy manual, Desist, Detrans and Detox on its website.
-An investigation by The Bureau of Investigative Journalism in July 2024 outlined various kinds of child abuse and conversion practices parents admit to in attempts to stop their children from being trans, including destroying their clothing, medication and electronic devices.

-In a video filmed before the 2024 general election, Streeting expressed sympathy with the parents, whose "traumatic" experiences he said "really stuck with me".
-He again met with representatives of Bayswater Support Group, along with several other anti-trans groups, on 31 July 2024, after The Bureau of Investigative Journalism had revealed the abuse that members of Bayswater engage in.
-Streeting has refused to comment on his public association with Bayswater Support Group.

-Trans Kids Deserve Better, a group of teenage transgender activists, has tried to meet with Streeting several times to argue for their rights to access healthcare, but according to QueerAF he has refused to speak to the group.
+Trans Kids Deserve Better, a group of teenage transgender activists, tried to meet with Streeting several times to argue for their rights to access healthcare, but according to QueerAF he refused to speak to the group.
 On 25 March 2025, two members of the group tried to confront Streeting when he was on stage at a Guardian Live event.
 They were escorted out of the venue.

+Trans rights campaigners have criticised Streeting for his association with Bayswater Support Group, an advocacy organisation for parents who reject their transgender children's identities.
+Streeting has met with Bayswater representatives multiple times, and solicited their views in government consultations on trans healthcare.
+When this was revealed in February 2025, 4 LGBTQ+ affiliate groups from 3 different political parties called for Streeting to resign because of Bayswater's links to conversion practices.
+Streeting has refused to comment publicly on his association with Bayswater.

-In April 2025, after being confronted by protesters who oppose NHS privatisation and restrictions on transgender healthcare at a trade union conference in Liverpool, Streeting apologised for the "fear and anxiety" caused by the ban on puberty blockers for transgender children, but claimed he was following clinical advice.
+In April 2025, after being confronted by protesters who oppose NHS privatisation and restrictions on transgender healthcare at a trade union conference in Liverpool, Streeting apologised for the "fear and anxiety" caused by the ban on puberty blockers for transgender children, but said he was following clinical advice.

+Middle East policy

+Streeting is a member of Labour Friends of Israel - and in 2022, they paid for Streeting's visit to Israel.
+Previously, Streeting had supported targeted sanctions against Israel.
+In January 2024, Streeting described the ICJ genocide case against Israel as a “distraction”.
+In later-released private messages to Peter Mandelson, Streeting described Israel a "rogue state" whose government should be treated as "pariahs", advocating for "sanctions applied to the state, not just a few ministers".

+In popular culture

+In the inaugural season of Saturday Night Live UK, Wes Streeting was portrayed by Jack Shep in a cold open sketch in the season finale where Streeting, Andy Burnham (portrayed by Paddy Young) and Angela Rayner (portrayed by Celeste Dring) were having "property viewings" of 10 Downing Street.